Olivia Hye (single album)

 Olivia Hye (also known as Go Won & Olivia Hye) is the twelfth single album from South Korean girl group Loona's pre-debut project.
 It was released digitally on the March 30, 2018, through Blockberry Creative and Vlending Co.
 LTD and was released physically on April 2, 2018, through Windmill Entertainment.
-The single formally introduces the twelfth and final member of Loona, Olivia Hye and thus marks the end of the pre-debut solo single concept.
-The single contains two tracks, Olivia's solo "Egoist" featuring JinSoul and a duet with Go Won titled "Rosy" which also features Heejin.
+The single formally introduces the twelfth and final member of Loona, Hyeju (formerly Olivia Hye) and thus marks the end of the pre-debut solo single concept.
+The single contains two tracks, HyeJu's solo "Egoist" featuring JinSoul and a duet with Go Won titled "Rosy" which also features Heejin.